calin-darie/learn2csharp/03.Objects/ReadMe.txt

 - At the top of the Solution Explorer window, there's a toolbar, with a home button and some other buttons.
 Hover over the buttons, and wait for the toolptip.
 Among them there's one whose tooltip says "Show All Files".
 Click Show All Files
 - A bunch of files appear as children of the unit tests project.
 Right click on PointDistanceTo.cs, and pick "Include in project" from the context menu
 - Open PointDistanceTo.cs by double clicking it
-- Press ctrl+R,T to run the tests
+- Press ctrl+R,A to run all the tests, or ctrl+R,T to run the tests at the cursor.
 - Watch the status bar to know when the tests are done.
 Then look for the Test Explorer window for the test results.

 Try to make the test fail by writing wrong code in DistanceTo.
 Then make it right again.